mrx7355608/postman-py/README.md

-#POSTMAN in Python
+## Postman in python

-Building a mini postman for web dev on android
+Building a mini postman for web dev on android (termux)